 I want to celebrate my mother’s legacy.
-I want to keep her memories alive and to spread her words.
-She loved helping people, especially children, women and elderly.
+I want to keep her memories alive and spread her words.
+She loved helping people, especially children, women, and the elderly.

 She lived in Iran but had been in the Los Angeles area for a year and a half.
-While in the United States, she wrote self-help articles in Farsi which were published in a weekly newspaper, Fogholadeh.
-Her pen name was Hasmik in honor of her sister who died at the age of 36.
+While in the United States, she wrote self-help articles in Farsi, which were published in a weekly newspaper, Fogholadeh.
+Her pen name was Hasmik, and it was in honor of her sister, who died at the age of 36.

 I have been thinking about publishing my mother’s articles for a few years.
-It was an emotionally difficult task.
-Every time I tried to read them I started crying.
-So I put that project behind me.
+It was an emotionally challenging task.
+Every time I tried to read them, I started crying.
+So, I put that project behind me.

 Finally, two years ago, I copied the articles and had them typeset.
 That was a big step for me.
-Later I decided to translate the articles into English to be able to share them with a wider audience.
-In this book you can read 37 of her articles.
+Later, I decided to translate the articles into English to share them with a broader audience.
+In this book, you can read 37 of her articles.
 I have put them in chronological order.

-As I mature I realize her influence on me with my decisions.
+As I mature, I realize her influence on me with my decisions.
 I chose Social Work as my major in college.
-Later I became a teacher, in an ongoing effort to help others.
-One day she told me, “You don’t need to worry about being a mother.
+Later I became a teacher in an ongoing effort to help others.
+One day, she told me, “You don’t need to worry about being a mother.
 You are an active woman and can help and influence several children.”
-At that time I was in my twenties and was surprised with her ideas.
+At that time, I was in my twenties and was surprised by her ideas.
 I admire her even more when I think about her.

 About The Author

 Berjik Kurkjian-Giragossian (1933-90) has written several self-help articles in Farsi.
 Her work was published in a Los Angeles magazine called Fogholadeh in 1987-88.

 Berjik was born in Iran in an Armenian family.
 Both her parents were survivors of the Armenian genocide.
 The genocide had its effects on Berjik’s family.
 She was the second child among the five children.
 She was the oldest sister and grew up taking care of her younger siblings.